SophiaSarro/Thesis-Material/People.md

 Before exploring the development, transmission, and appropriation of Aristarchan critical signs, it is important to establish how certain key figures contributed to their development and preservation.
+Just as Aristarchus and company took a critical approach to examining the _Iliad_, we as scholars must approach these critical works exegetically.

 Zenodotus: